 The most frustrating part of litigation, especially family law, is also the most difficult thing for attorneys to deal with and explain: how one party can behave unfairly and “get away with it,” even temporarily.
-On a daily basis, we deal with opposing attorneys and litigants who behave outside the bounds of family law and social norms, and we help clients overcome exaggerated and outright false allegations.
+Daily, we deal with opposing litigants who act outside the bounds of family law and social norms, and we help clients overcome exaggerated and outright false allegations.
 Our clients are understandably upset and have many questions when the other side files a motion or sends a letter containing false allegations not based on fact.

-Projection, or blame shifting, is a concept describing a person who accuses others of an attitude or behavior of which the accuser is actually guilty but denies.
-For example, a person who is habitually rude may constantly accuse other people of being rude while denying being rude themselves.
+Projection, or blame-shifting, describes a person who accuses others of an attitude or behavior of which the accuser is guilty but denies.
+For example, a habitually rude person may constantly accuse other people of being rude while denying being rude themselves.
 Blame shifting is a common occurrence in family law cases.
-Many times, when a spouse or parent accuses the other parent of bad behavior, the evidence will show that the accuser is guilty of the same or worse behavior.
+Many times, when a spouse or parent accuses the other parent of bad behavior, the evidence will show that the accuser is guilty of the same or worse conduct.

 There are many less extreme scenarios that can be very frustrating.
 A custodial parent who is owed child support may finally go to court to ask the other parent to be ordered to pay what is owed, and the owing parent may falsely claim, "The child lived with me that entire time."
 A spouse who needs support alimony may go to court to ask for help and the other spouse may drive up to the courthouse in a car with over a $1,000 a month car payment and claim, "I can't afford to pay alimony."
 I went to court to obtain emergency custody for a mother after the father had violently abused their son.
 At the emergency hearing, the father's attorney pointed her finger at my client, the mother of the abused child, and shrieked, "But she got a DUI three years ago!" as if the mother's past conduct excused the father from harming their child.